ipfs/specs/IPIP/0000-gateway-tar-response-format.md

 ## Summary

-Add TAR as a response format for the [HTTP Gateway](../http-gateways/).
+Add TAR response format to the [HTTP Gateway](../http-gateways/).

 ## Motivation

 Currently, the HTTP Gateway only allows the download of single files, or CAR archives.
-However, CAR files are sometimes not necessary and user may want to download entire directories.
-An example use case is for the IPFS Web UI, where users are able to download files or directories.
+However, CAR files are sometimes not necessary and users may want to download entire directories.

+An example use case is for the IPFS Web UI, which currently allows users to download directories using a workaround.
+This workaround works via an API that only supports `POST` requests and the Web UI has to store the entire directory in memory before the user can download it.
+By introducing TAR files on the HTTP Gateway, we improve the way of downloading entire directories.

 ## Detailed design